gravesreid/autonomous-bittle/README.md

 4. You will be prompted for the password for the pi.
 You can now disconnect the monitor from the pi

 # Send commands to bittle through ardserial.py via ssh
+1. Navigate to the folder: OpenCat/serialMaster
+2. type: python3 ardserial.py
+3. Now you can enter commands through the terminal

 # Start video streaming from raspberry pi to desktop
+1. run ifconfig on your desktop terminal
+2. enter the desktop ip address in both the sender.py and receiver.py scripts
+3. On the desktop, run receiver.py
+4. on the pi, run sender.py